Travel and Tourism

 Travel and Tourism aims to support progression to further study with the purpose of supporting post 16 learners’ access to Higher Education within the Leisure, Travel and Tourism sector.
 This qualification gives students the opportunity to cover the travel and tourism sector and develop geographical and business knowledge and skills through the extensive mandatory and some selected optional units.
 The course consists of 4 units over the course of two years.

-This course allows you to develop a range of skills that are valuable to employers and in a variety of situations.
-You will develop your independence, time management, teamwork, problem solving, research, leadership, ICT, communication and presentation
+This course allows students to develop a range of skills that are valuable to employers and in a variety of situations.
+They will develop independence, time management, teamwork, problem solving, research, leadership, ICT, communication and presentation

 Pearson BTEC (2019) Extended Certificate in Travel and Tourism which has 4 units which are spread across two years: